JetBrains/ring-ui/docs/API.md

 # Modules

 ## Ring
-Default module, can be called without id
+Default module, can be called with or without id

+    var modules = ring('ring');

+or

     var modules = ring();